 I’ve heard friends say they prefer night flights because the kids will sleep during the flight so it’s less stressful for the parents.
 If we have a choice we would never book a night flight.
 When you’re not a very frequent flyer, there’s a high risk your kids won’t sleep (a lot).
 And if your child doesn’t sleep, you don’t get to sleep either and you’ll all be cranky when you arrive.
 So we prefer to travel during the day.
 Our toddler doesn’t take naps anymore, but when he still did we’d try to take a flight that coincided with his nap time as much as possible, so he’d at least get some sleep during the day.
 Skipping his nap wasn’t an option yet at that time.
 Sometimes we had to stretch it a bit or he’d sleep while we were waiting for our flight to leave (in which case we sometimes left a bit earlier, so he’d have enough time to sleep at the airport).
 Keeping our schedule as much as possible, even on travel days, has helped our son a lot when he was younger.
 Know your child, find out what works for you.

-7. Don’t expect any me-time during the flight
+Don’t expect any me-time during the flight

-Now, I know on longer flights most of us are used to watching a bit of inflight entertainment if available, read a book, listen to music, nap a bit.
+Now, I know on longer flights most of us are used to watching a bit of in-flight entertainment if available, read a book, listen to music, nap a bit.
 You have to accept that once you have a child, the way you travel changes.
 And flights are no exception.
 If you’re extremely lucky your child will sleep a bit, but don’t count on it.
 Kids love to get your undivided attention and your flight will go much smoother if you’re prepared to give them 100% of you.
 Talk about your next destination, sing songs, tell stories, draw together, play games… Keep them entertained.

-8. Take some books, toys & games
+Take some books, toys & games

-10. The iPad might save your flight
+The iPad might save your flight (and your sanity)

 I know, I know, responsible parents limit screen time… But if all else fails or you really need a few minutes to recuperate, give them an iPad or your phone.
-Of course, it’s even easier if there’s inflight entertainment, but we’ve only had that on a few of the longer flights.
-A few episodes of their favourite TV show will keep them busy for a while, or you can surprise them with a new movie.
+Of course, it’s even easier if there’s in-flight entertainment, but we’ve only had that on a few of the longer flights.
+A few episodes of their favorite TV show will keep them busy for a while, or you can surprise them with a new movie.
 Especially if your kids don’t get to watch too much TV at home, this will be a great treat.
 Make sure your electronics are charged and you have some games that work in flight mode.
 Also works like a charm when there are long lines at check-in.

-Of course not all of these will work for everybody, but they’ve worked wonders for us so I really wanted to share.
+Of course, not all of these tips will work for everybody, but they’ve worked wonders for us so I really wanted to share.
 I hope this gives you some inspiration and makes your flight(s) a bit easier.
 If you have any more tips to add, please let us know in the comments!